Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 	```

 # The Unity Side
----
 Using the same scene from [Part 3](3_pick_and_place.md), we are going to use a new script, `RealSimPickAndPlace.cs`, that mirrors a lot of the functionality of the `TrajectoryPlanner.cs` script.

 ## Key Differences
-Instead of calling a service and waiting for the response  to execute a robot command, a subscription is going to be made to the `niryo_one/commander/robot_action/goal` topic and every command published will be executed upon reception.
+Instead of calling a service and waiting for the response  to execute a robot command, a subscription is going to be made to the `niryo_one/commander/robot_action/goal` topic and every command published will be executed upon receipt.

 - A subscriber is created on Start to read the robot command messages and execute them as they are received.